studioromeo/studioromeo.github.com/_posts/2012-09-08-initial-commit.md

 ###What's occuring
 Like many in my world I decided I should start writing some of my *eureka* moments down so:
-1. I have a reference to check if I've forgotten anything
+1. I now have a reference to check incase I've forgotten how to do something.
-2. Hopefully save someone else who's in the same boat some head scratching
+2. Hopefully I can save someone else who's in the same boat some bother.
-3. So I can share some my ideas with the rest of the world
+3. Finally, so I can share some my ideas with the rest of the world.

 ###Credit where due